softwaretecture/java/readme.md

 ## Class Constructors
 Class constructors are special methods that are declared inside a class and get invoked automatically when your first create an instance of a class.
-***NOTE: The code inside a constuctore executes only once, when you first create a class instance.
-You cannot call a constructore after the instace has been created.***
+***NOTE: The code inside a constructor executes only once, when you first create a class instance.
+You cannot call a constructor after the instance has been created.***
 Constructors are always named the same way as the class name.
 They cannot return anything or use void.

 **Definition**